PROGRAM ELIGIBILITY FOR BANDS AND PERFORMING GROUPS

 Annual Coverage (with an annual income of $400,001 to $500,000)

-All Applicants: A $15 RPG Fee is required by the carrier for all applications.
+Cost includes premium and a $15 (RPG) risk purchasing administration fee.
 An RPG Fee provides group purchasing power for similar risks resulting in potential advantageous coverage terms, competitive rates, risk management bulletins, and rewards for favorable group loss experience.

 Please see application for complete bands and performing groups coverage description.

-Coverage is provided by a carrier rated A+ (Superior) by A.M.
+Coverage is provided by a carrier rated A (Excellent) by A.M.
 Best Company.